How do Lottery Scams Work?

 • You never bought a lottery ticket – If you didn’t enter, how could you win?

-• It asks for advance payment – No legitimate lottery asks winners to pay fees upfront.
+• It asks for an advance payment – No legitimate lottery asks winners to pay fees upfront.

 • The message comes via SMS or WhatsApp – Official lotteries contact winners through registered government channels.